Best Perennials To Plant In June

 Butterfly Weed (Asclepias tuberosa):

-Butterfly weed is a fairly low-maintenance plant.
+Butterfly weed is a wonderful perennial to plant during the month of June, and is a fairly low-maintenance plant.
 It grows in poor, dry soil and even on slopes.
 It is drought-tolerant and cold-hardy.
 It’s usually deer-resistant and mostly disease-free.

 Native butterfly weed will attract pollinators to your garden.
 It has gorgeous blooms and is a favorite of cut gardens.
 You may want to snip off some blooms to take indoors to enjoy in a jar of water.